-For photography courses Wiltshire has Stourhead – arguably the most famous garden in England.
+Stour head is quite possibly is the most famous garden in England.
 If you enjoy landscape gardens it is impossible not to be enchanted by the setting.
 It was actually made to be enjoyed looking in a frame!
 It is a great location for landscape photography lessons.

 In fact the planned vistas are so gorgeous the main difficulty for students for photography courses at Stourhead is not to take the view the garden architect had planned for them many decades ago.
 The grotto and various temples are so perfectly set into the naturalistic landscape it’s hard to recognise all the construction that went into the gardens.
 A village was submerged to make the perfect lake, complete with island and perfect colour-coordinated trees.